Coronavirus (COVID-19)

 The Museum was expanded in 2010 and 2011 by the addition of two new Nissen huts, formerly POW Camp Huts from Snape Farm, Derbyshire.
 The first hut (opened during Easter 2011) was named The Paul Morgan Hall and houses the Museum's cockpit collection and a complete WW2 Link Trainer.
 The second hall opened during Easter 2012 and includes a brand new USAAF Hall and POW Hall.
 The Museum received its first complete airframe in 2012 - unique sole surviving Hawker Hunter F.2 WN904.

-• Currently: Light rain shower, 4° C
+• Sunday: Light rain shower, 4° C